Acapella (Kelis song): Synopsis

 The video begins with Kelis walking in a jungle as a huntress and then putting on a crown made out of peacock skin and singing.
 This scene was filmed in black and white.
 Another scene shows her in front of a fabric and the next shows her on the floor, demonstrating her breathing.
 The chorus shows Kelis on a chair with a black background with glitter falling down.
 The next verse shows the chorus scene in a lion's mouth and then in gold body paint.
 The chorus shows Kelis in a yellow dress that fills half of the scene, and then the final verse shows her on a desert island dressed in brown.
 The chorus shows Kelis shooting an arrow in the black and white scene and then the video's ending shows Kelis on the desert island with her baby boy (making his first appearance) on her back in a carrier.

+Impact

+The song was featured in Christian Dior's "Cruise" fashion show in May 2010.